The Rochester Guildhall was built in 1687 and is one of the finest 17th Century civic buildings in Kent.

 The museum was founded in 1897, in honour of Queen Victoria's diamond jubilee.
 It was first set up in Eastgate House further along the High Street and was moved into the Guildhall in 1979.

-The collections follow a timeline through Medway's history and are housed in two separate buildings, along with a small gift shop.
+The collections telling the story of Medway's history are housed at the museum along with a gift shop.
 Highlights of the displays include:

 An exciting new permanent exhibition on Charles Dickens has been officially opened by HRH the Duchess of Cornwall at the Guildhall Museum.

 The famous author Charles Dickens' childhood years that he spent in Rochester and Chatham greatly influenced his future life and career, and it was his fondness for the area which later brought him back to live here as a global superstar.
 Many of his characters and stories are set in the Medway area, but what do we really know about the man behind Great Expectations, David Copperfield and Oliver Twist?